Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Introduction

 \textbf{Contributions}.
 We make several contributions as follows.
-Our module reduction relies on $h_k^+=1$ (Part I in this series) Weber \cite{Weber1886}, Miller \cite{Miller14}, Fukuda–Komatsu \cite{FK09,FK11}, and Washington \cite{Wash97}. \begin{itemize} \item \textbf{Base module reduction (Theorem \ref{T:base}).} We extend CDPR from ideal to module lattices using the trace orthogonality of the power basis.
-Our algorithm applies CDPR independently to each of the $d$ rank-1 submodules $M\cap(K\tilde{\mathbf{b}}_i)$ and returns the shortest of the resulting candidates.
-This achieves Hermite factor $\exp(\tO(\sqrt n))$ matching CDPR in the ideal case ($d=1$), with a module reduction factor $\alpha_d = O(1)$ that is independent of $d$.
-The bound holds on input bases satisfying a mild balance hypothesis (Definition \ref{D:balanced}), which is automatic for MLWE-distributed bases with $C=O(1)$ by the CLT (Lemma \ref{lem:mlwe-balance}) and can be enforced on adversarial inputs via algebraic LLL \cite{LLPS19,KEF20}.
+Our module reduction relies on the class number one result $h_k^+=1$ established in Part I of this series, which builds on Weber \cite{Weber1886}, Miller \cite{Miller14}, Fukuda-Komatsu \cite{FK09,FK11}, and Washington \cite{Wash97}. \begin{itemize} \item \textbf{Base module reduction (Theorem \ref{T:base}).} We provide a module-lattice reduction using the trace orthogonality of the power basis.
+Our algorithm applies CDPR procedure independently to each of the $d$ rank-1 submodules and returns the shortest of the resulting candidates.
+This achieves Hermite factor $\exp(\tO(\sqrt n))$ matching CDPR's factor in the ideal case ($d=1$), with a module reduction factor $\alpha_d=O(1)$ that is independent of $d$.
+The bound holds on input bases satisfying a balance hypothesis (Definition \ref{D:balanced}, proved for Gaussian distribution in Theorem \ref{T:gaussbalance}), which is automatic for MLWE-distributed bases with $C=O(1)$ by the Center Limit Theorem (CLT) (Lemma \ref{lem:mlwebal}) and can be enforced on adversarial inputs via algebraic LLL \cite{LLPS19,KEF20}.

-\item \textbf{CRT-scaled rounding (Theorem \ref{T:crt}).} We show that the $R$-linear Gram-Schmidt coefficients can be rounded to the finer lattice $P^{-1}R$ at totally split primes, where all ring operations reduce to NTT-based componentwise arithmetic.
-This reduces the Phase-1 rounding error from $\rho=n/2$ to $\rho\le 1$, allowing a bounded-precision implementation with classical cost $O(d^2 r n\log n)$ bit operations.
+\item \textbf{CRT-scaled rounding (Theorem \ref{T:crt}).} We show that the $R$-linear Gram-Schmidt coefficients can be rounded to the finer lattice $P^{-1}R$ at totally split primes, where all ring operations reduce to Number-Theoretic Transform (NTT)-based component-wise arithmetic.
+This reduces the rounding error in Phase-1 from $\rho=n/2$ to $\rho\le 1$, allowing a bounded-precision implementation with classical cost $O(d^2 r n\log n)$ bit operations.

-\item \textbf{MILP sign optimization (Theorem \ref{T:milp}).} We reformulate the CDPR sign-selection sub-problem as a mixed-integer linear program and solve it exactly for $k=4,\cdots,10$.
-The optimal balanced discrepancy is a universal constant $\delta^*\approx 0.4407$, independent of the orbit group size.
-This tightens the implicit constant inside $\gamma_{\rm CDPR}$ by a factor of $\sqrt{nk}$ (Corollary \ref{cor:milp-module}); the asymptotic Hermite factor $\exp(\tO(\sqrt n))$ is unchanged. \end{itemize}
+\item \textbf{MILP sign optimization (Theorem \ref{T:milp}).} We reformulate the CDPR's sign-selection sub-problem as a mixed-integer linear program (MILP) and solve it exactly for $k=4, \cdots, 12$.
+We prove the optimal balanced discrepancy is a constant no more than 1/2 for all $k$ ($\approx 0.4407$ for all tested $k\le 12$, conjecturally independent of the orbit group size).
+This tightens the implicit constant inside $\gamma$ by a factor of $\sqrt{nk}$ (Corollary \ref{cor:milpmod}). \end{itemize}